naz-hage/ntools-launcher/launcher/README.md

 Ntools is a .NET namespace that provides various utilities for launching processes.
 It includes the following class libraries:

 - **Launcher:** Provides methods to launch a process and wait for it to complete.
-- **LockVerify:** Provides methods to verify that a file is digitally signed before launch.
+    - **LockVerifyStart:** A methods that locks file and verify that a file is digitally signed before launching.
+    - **LockStart:** A method that locks procees before launching.
+    - **LaunchInThread:** A method that launches a process in a separate thread.
 - **ResultHelper:** Provides a helper class and methods to retrieve the result `Code` and `Output` of the launched executable.
 - **CurrentProcess:** Provides a method to determine if the current process is elevated.
+- **ShellUtility:** A helper class that executes shell commands.
+    - **GetFullPathOfFile:** A method that retrieves the full path of a file from the Path environment variable.

 ## Installation